Streaming Naija: Squid Game Season 2 Review: The Harsh Reality Nigerians See Under Tinubu’s Economy

 Season 2 delves deeper into the societal implications of wealth disparity.
 When the rich get richer while the poor grow poorer, money becomes the ultimate tool of power and control.

 Take Gi-hun, for example.
 In his quest to locate The Recruiter, he offers 500 million won (about $340,000 USD) for assistance.
-Meanwhile, the jackpot grows exponentially after each game.
-For instance, after 110 contestants are eliminated, the prize increases to 78 million won (around $53,000 USD) per participant.
+Meanwhile, as he eventually found himself in the games again, the jackpot grows exponentially after each game.
+After 110 contestants were eliminated, the prize increases to 78 million won (around $53,000 USD) per participant.

 Who Won Squid Game Season 2?

+No one, at least, not yet.
 Season 2 introduces hundreds of new characters, each facing challenges designed to test their instincts for survival and camaraderie.
-While some critics argue that the new game dynamics don’t significantly expand the storyline from Season 1, the tension, suspense, and shocking plot twists remain as gripping as ever.
+While some critics argue that the new game dynamics don’t significantly expand the storyline from Season 1, the tension, suspense, and shocking plot twists remain as grappling as ever.

 What Makes Squid Game Season 2 Stand Out?

-1. Diverse Characters: The introduction of fresh faces, including a trans player named Hyun-ju, adds depth and diversity to the narrative.
+1. Diverse Characters: The introduction of fresh faces, including a trans player named Hyun-ju who's also a former special force agent, adds depth and diversity to the narrative.

-2. Cinematic Brilliance: Vibrant visuals and intense settings blend whimsy with horror, creating a unique viewing experience.
+2. Cinematic Brilliance: Vibrant visuals and intense settings blends whimsically with horror, creating a unique viewing experience.

 3. Societal Themes: The series critiques democracy, capitalism, and the human cost of wealth, resonating with global audiences.